-While many resources list life expectancies of your heating and cooling systems, it is fairly difficult to estimate due to many factors such as climate, usage, maintenance, rating and more.
+While many resources list the life expectancies of your heating and cooling systems, it is fairly difficult to estimate due to many factors such as climate, usage, maintenance, rating, and more.
 We have created a list of things to consider when evaluating whether or not you should replace or repair your unit.

 Age and Efficiency

 Something to consider is how old your current unit is and how efficient is your current unit.
-If you plan to be in your home for the long haul, it might be more beneficial to replace your current unit with a more energy efficient one because the more energy efficient unit will save you more money down the road.
+If you plan to be in your home for the long haul, it might be more beneficial to replace your current unit with a more energy efficient one because the more energy-efficient unit will save you more money down the road.

 Affecting your home

 If you are noticing that your home has humidity problems, more dust build-up than usual, inconsistent airflow between rooms or your heating or cooling system seems noisy, there might be a problem with your duct system or equipment and you should bring someone out to evaluate the problem.